IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ![](schematic.png)

 ## Data
-Test data for this challenge consists of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma probed for 21 different tumor, immune, and stromal markers over 8 rounds of t-CyCIF multiplex fluorescence imaging.
-This dataset, collected as part of the Human Tumor Atlas Network (HTAN), is referred to as SARDANA-097 image consists of a stitched, registered, and segmented 40-channel OME-TIFF pyramid file and corresponding single-cell data for 1,242,756 cells constituting the tissue.
+Test data for this challenge consists of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma probed for 21 different tumor, immune, and stromal markers over 8 rounds of t-CyCIF multiplex immunofluorescence imaging.
+The dataset was collected as part of the Human Tumor Atlas Network (HTAN) and is referred to as SARDANA-097 image.

-Pixel and cell-level ground truth QC masks detailing multiple classes of microscopy artifacts affecting this multi-channel image have been manually curated and are provided for model training.
+Multiclass ground truth annotations detailing microscopy artifacts in the SARDNA-097 image have been previously curated and are provided for model training.

-All requisite data files for this challenge are available at the Sage Synapse data repository under Synapse ID syn26848598.
-The following data files are available:
+Requisite data files for this challenge are available at the Sage Synapse data repository under Synapse ID [syn26848598](https://www.synapse.org/#!Synapse:syn26848598).
+Available files are as follows:

 <pre>
 <b>01-artifacts</b>